sxa/website-v2/content/blog/eclipse-temurin-11020.1-and-1708.1/index.md

 https://bugs.openjdk.org/browse/JDK-8313765

-As an alternative workaround if you see this problem you can set the following system property:
+As an alternative workaround if you experience this problem you can set the following system property:

 ```sh